 - possibly an allergic reaction to the worms in their bloodstream

 - loss of consciousness

-Stages of heartworm
+Stages of Heartworm

-This stage of heartworm disease can be fatal.
-Treatment at this stage is dangerous, and there is a great possibility that she may die in the process.
+At each stage of the disease, treatments become more dangerous, severe and costly (21).
+The last stage of heartworm disease can be fatal.
+Treatment at this stage is complicated, and there is a possibility that the dog may die in the process (22, 23, 24, 25).

 - dog coughing and gagging lasts more than a week or worsens